 Part 3 will show you how to create a login screen to password protect the data and forms within your app.

-Now that we have unique username and password fields as credentials to log in, what we need to do next is move to the Authentications object.
+Now that we have username and password fields as credentials to log in, go to the Authentications object.

 From the list of objects in the left-hand panel of Caspio’s app interface, click Authentications.

 To go through the wizard, click the New Authentication link on top.